Shape-specific fluctuations of an active colloidal interface: Results

 \subsection{Locally flat regimes}

 In the study of fluctuations of circular interfaces, the fluctuations are typically measured about a locally flat region along the growing front \cite{takeuchi2010universal, takeuchi2012evidence, barabasi1995fractal}; and the roughness scalings thus correspond to those of a locally flat region.
 We repeat the same procedure here, and vary $N'$ under the constraint of $N'<<N$.
 In this section, $\frac{N'}{N}<0.18$ such that the interface is effectively flat.
 The results are presented in Fig. \ref{fig5}.
-Probing the locally flat regime, we find that the height fluctuations in the early-time II and steady-state regimes, respectively, can be collapsed onto a FV-type scaling with growth exponent $\beta_h' \approx 0.25$, and roughness exponent $\alpha_h' \approx 1$.
+Probing the locally flat regime, we find that the height fluctuations in the early-time ($\beta^{(1)}$) and steady-state regimes, respectively, can be collapsed onto a FV-type scaling with growth exponent $\beta_h' \approx 0.25$, and roughness exponent $\alpha_h' \approx 1$.
 This would imply a dynamic exponent $z_h' =4$.
+This combination of exponents, interestingly, is reminiscent of interfaces with conservation laws in {\em two dimensions} ~\cite{mullins1957theory, sarma1991new, CKPZ-Grant, CKPZ-Tirtha}.
 However, it is to be noted that this implies essentially neglecting the super-ballistic regime, where the data does not collapse.
-A dynamic exponent $z=4$ is reminiscent of driven interfaces with conservation laws~\cite{sarma1991new, CKPZ-Grant, CKPZ-Tirtha}, although the individual growth and roughness exponents differ.
-An appropriate continuum description of our system remains an open problem.
-The $W_{\theta}$ scaling in this regime is presented in Appendix \ref{sec:app_wtheta_flat}. \\
+The $W_{\theta}$ scaling in this regime is presented in Appendix \ref{sec:app_wtheta_flat}.